 Around 10 months, you may need to start shifting bedtime back a bit, so that it’s happening closer to 7:30.
 Why?
 Because by this time, most children are sleeping through the night, which means they’re getting plenty of night sleep, but they are also napping twice per day for 2-3 hours.
 If your child is taking nice, long naps during the day, you may need to compensate for that with a slightly later bedtime.
 This will hold true through the 12-month mark.

 Bedtime For Toddlers Who Nap

-Somewhere between 15-18 months, your toddler will transition from 2 naps to 1.
-During and immediately after this transition, your toddler will probably need an earlier bedtime as she adjusts to just one nap; go ahead and bump bedtime back up to 6:30 or 7 for awhile, if it seems necessary.
-And on days when your toddler’s afternoon nap is unusually short, you may need to use the earlier bedtime.
+Somewhere between 15-18 months, your toddler will transition from 2 naps to 1 nap.
+During and immediately after this transition, your toddler will probably need an earlier bedtime as she adjusts to just one nap.
+Otherwise, you may see a drastic increase in night-waking and a need to do more sleep training.
+Go ahead and bump bedtime back up to 6:30 or 7 for a while, if it seems necessary.
+And, on days when your toddler’s afternoon nap is unusually short, you may need to use the earlier bedtime.

 Bedtime For Toddlers and Preschoolers Who No Longer Nap

 Once your child drops the afternoon nap (usually at some point between 3 and 5 years of age), you’ll want to go back to an earlier bedtime of 6:30 or 7:00.
-By this point, your child should be sleeping about 12 straight hours at night, and so you can time bedtime around when you need your child to wake up in the morning.
+By this point, your child should be sleeping about 12 straight hours at night.
+So you can time bedtime around when you need your child to wake up in the morning.
 If you need your child up at raring to go at 6:30 a.m., then a 6:30 bedtime is appropriate.